 - If you are submitting your recommendation letters via Interfolio, please send them electronically at email@example.com

 A test score is required to apply to the MBS program.
-Applicants may submit an official MCAT or DAT score, a practice MCAT or DAT score, or official GRE scores.
+Applicants may submit a practice or official MCAT or DAT score, or official GRE scores.
+Please note that it's preferred that students submit their practice MCAT or DAT scores, unless you already have official scores.

 - Please plan to take your exam and have the scores sent to us with enough time to complete your application by our July 15 deadline.
 Note that official test scores may take several weeks to be processed and sent to us, so allow time for this process.
 Deadline extensions are not provided.

 - Applicants should not wait to submit their application to the program until they have taken an exam and/or until their scores are available.
 Either practice or official exam scores can be sent to Admissions after an application has been submitted.

 - All applications are reviewed holistically, and the Admissions Committee encourages students to only take official tests if they feel well-prepared.
 If applicants have not previously taken the MCAT or DAT, submitting a practice exam is strongly encouraged, and may ultimately be to a student’s benefit so that they do not have a sub-optimal score included on future medical school applications.

 - Applicants who have already taken the MCAT, DAT or GRE should submit their official score(s).

 If you are applying using a practice exam score, the Committee suggests the following resources:

 MCAT: There are low-cost, scored practice exams available through AMCAS.
 To submit these scores, save a PDF or take a screenshot of your exam results to upload to your application.